NotJansel/SkyblockBot/docs/privacy-policy.md

 ## Contact

-For questions, you may email me at github@notjansel.de.
+For questions, you may email me at contact@jansel.dev.
 You may also contact jansel on Discord.